Suor/point-free/README.md

 <a name="auto"></a>
 ### auto(jobs)

 Automatically resolves dependencies and executes subtasks in appropriate order and in parallel if possible.
 Results of dependent calls are passed as parameters to dependent actions.
+In the end all the subtask results are combined into an object with corresponding properties.

 Here `jobs` and `stats` are executed in parallel, their results are passed to `report` function, then its result is passed to `send` function: